-Electronic-rock makes a return to the spotlight for Yuma Uchida‘s stellar “Comin’ Back“.
+Electronic rock makes a return to the spotlight for Yuma Uchida‘s stellar new single “Comin’ Back“.

 Title: Comin' Back Label: KING AMUSEMENT CREATIVE (KING RECORDS) Release date: 21/04/2021 Genre: Rock / Ballad

 1 - Comin' Back 2 - スタートライン 3 - 初恋 4 - Comin' Back（off vocal ver.） 5 - スタートライン（off vocal ver.） 6 - 初恋（off vocal ver.）